craigmiller160/ecosystem-guide/NPM_UTILITIES.md

 ## ESLint & Prettier

-[eslint-config-js](https://github.com/craigmiller160/eslint-config-js) = Basic ESLint Config for JavaScript projects.
+[@craigmiller160/eslint-config-js](https://github.com/craigmiller160/eslint-config-js) = Basic ESLint Config for JavaScript projects.

+[@craigmiller160/prettier-config](https://github.com/craigmiller160/prettier-config) = Basic Prettier Config for JavaScript & TypeScript projects.

+[@craigmiller160/eslint-config-prettier](https://github.com/craigmiller160/eslint-config-prettier) = ESLint configuration to integrate Prettier.

 I have had an ongoing effort to standardize my ESLint & Prettier projects.
 This has resulted in all of these libraries that can easily be combined together by extending their respective configurations